teknopaul/binjs/binjs/doc/api/File.md

 You can not change the extension of a directory or a symlink with this method even if it has one.

 There is no requirement that the file exists this method just does string manipulation of the path based on the name.

+### getParent()

+Returns the parent file as a String or null if this file points to the root directory.

+### getParentFile()

+Returns the parent file as a File object or null if this file points to the root directory.